scriban/scriban/doc/liquid-support.md

 # Liquid Support in Scriban

-Scriban supports all the [core liquid syntax](https://shopify.github.io/liquid/) tags and filters except implicit symbols, as described in the [known issue](#known-issues))
+Scriban supports all the [core liquid syntax](https://shopify.github.io/liquid/) tags and filters.

 ## Examples